Platane/Procedural-Flower/README.md

 ### Flw.ControledFlower

 This flower have been writed to serve as a loading indication.
-It receive ponctuals notification of the loadin process.
+It receive ponctual notifications of the loadin process.
 It is able to interpolate the progress curve between two notifications.

 [ControledFlower example](http://platane.github.com/Procedural-Flower/examples/ControledFlower.html)